Best All Mountain Skis

 You are still going to have to make a choice, but we will narrow it down to just two based with different stiffness.
 The Nordica NRGy 100 with medium to stiff flex or the Völkl Mantra with its very stiff flex and waists of 95mm and 100mm, respectively, are excellent high-performing, all-around skis that handle almost any conditions you can throw at them.
 These float well on fresh, deep days, blast through chop and crud and dodge trees with fast, tight turns on the groomers or ice.

-Q: How do you measure ski stiffness?
+q: How do you measure ski stiffness?

-Unfortunately, unlike other characteristics of skis, the ski industry has no standard measure for stiffness other than to say “soft, medium, stiff,” which means it is somewhat subjective.
+Unfortunately, unlike other characteristics of snow skis, the ski industry has no standard measure for stiffness other than to say “soft, medium, stiff,” which means it is somewhat subjective.
 Other clues to stiffness include how much camber there is and the type of core construction.
 If you want more distinction than that, then the best you can do is try them yourself or rely on buyer reviews.

 When you are ready to make your purchase, buy from online retailers such as Amazon who have the best return policies in the business.
-Naturally, we think you will be pleased with buying any of the skis reviewed in this guide, but we want you to have the fullest confidence in your purchase.
+Naturally, we think you will be pleased with buying any of the all-mountain skis reviewed in this guide, but we want you to have the fullest confidence in your purchase.

 q: Can you not just rent your skis every time?